kviljoen/fastq_QC/README.md

       --minlength		Reads shorter than this after trimming will be discarded, default=60 --mink			Shorter kmers at read tips to look for, default=11 --hdist			Maximum Hamming distance for ref kmers, default=1
-    BBwrap parameters for decontamination:
-      --mind			Approximate minimum alignment identity to look for, default=0.95 --maxindel		Longest indel to look for, default=3 --bwr			Restrict alignment band to this, default=0.16

-    MetaPhlAn2 parameters:
-      --bt2options		Presets options for BowTie2, default="very-sensitive"

     Other options:
-      --keepQCtmpfile		Whether the temporary files resulting from QC steps should be kept, default=false --keepCCtmpfile		Whether the temporary files resulting from MetaPhlAn2 and HUMAnN2 should be kept, default=false --outdir			The output directory where the results will be saved --email                   Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
+      --keepQCtmpfile		Whether the temporary files resulting from QC steps should be kept, default=false --outdir			The output directory where the results will be saved --email                   Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
       -name                     Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.